-When you take into account all the extra overhead costs for insurance processing, having a billing service commission, and possibility of patient’s not paying their remaining balance versus getting cash up front.
-I would have goal of $3000 for my cash paying patients and around $4500 for my insurance processing patients.
+When you take into account all the extra overhead costs for insurance processing, having a billing service commission, and the possibility of the patient not paying their remaining balance versus getting cash upfront, I would have a goal of $3000 for my cash-paying patients and around $4500 for my insurance-processing patients.
 I didn’t take much Medicaid and kept my cash population around 20%.
-I would typically put 10 people on my birth list with knowing people would move or risk out before delivery time.
-That left my average births per month 8 ladies.
+I would typically put 10 people on my birth list, knowing people would move or risk out before delivery time.
+That left my average births per month for 8 ladies.

-Fee schedules are different that actual amount being reimbursed.
-Cash fee schedule was directly what I charged, but insurance fee schedule took time to research what made most sense in my area.
-I had to learn my in network insurance plans contracted rates, comparable providers offering same services were charging to insurance plans, and my goals of reimbursement to cover expenses and create profit margin I was looking for.
+Fee schedules are different from the actual amount being reimbursed.
+The cash fee schedule was directly what I charged, but the insurance fee schedule took time to research what made the most sense in my area.
+I had to learn my in-network insurance plans contracted rates, comparable providers offering the same services were charging to insurance plans, and my goals of reimbursement to cover expenses and create the profit margin I was looking for.

-For example, code 59400 (global maternity care) was billed to insurance plans around $4500.
+For example, code 59400 (global maternity care) was billed to insurance plans for around $4500.
 That didn’t mean that was what I was going to be paid.
-When billing an in network insurance plan, I would always get paid their contracted rate and difference was written off from business.
-When insurance plan was out of network, I would get paid from insurance plan a set amount and billed patient remaining difference from charged rate.
+When billing an in-network insurance plan, I would always get paid their contracted rate, and the difference was written off from business.
+When the insurance plan was out of network, I would get paid from the insurance plan a set amount and bill the patient the remaining difference from the charged rate.

-If you are adding in a birth center facility to the mix, there is another dynamic to consider when charging out facility fee.
-Does your state cover birth centers (are there regulations and the birth center and insurance companies recognize that facility code)?
-What is average insurance reimbursement in area for birth centers?
-Are there other birth centers to compete with and already billing to insurance plans?
-Most insurance plans didn’t recognize birth centers in my area and was a cash fee schedule for those patients.
-If insurance plan did cover birth center facility, it was always an out of network since there were no birth center regulations in my rate.
+If you are adding a birth center facility to the mix, there is another dynamic to consider when charging out facility fees.
+Does your state cover birth centers (are there regulations, and do the birth center and insurance companies recognize that facility code)?
+What is the average insurance reimbursement in the area for birth centers?
+Are there other birth centers to compete with, and are they already billing to insurance plans?
+Most insurance plans didn’t recognize birth centers in my area, and there was a cash fee schedule for those patients.
+If the insurance plan did cover the birth center facility, it was always out-of-network since there were no birth center regulations in my rate.

 Each practice will have very different overhead expenses and goals for midwife salary and profit margins.
 Please spend some time with our team to create a customized fee schedule that fits your needs.
-It is very important to be charging the right amount.
-If too low, overhead expenses will be hard to cover and lost revenue from insurance companies.
-If too high, patients will find another midwife in area that is more affordable.
+It is very important to charge the right amount.
+If it is too low, it will be difficult to cover overhead expenses and will lose revenue from insurance companies.
+If too high, patients will find another midwife in an area that is more affordable.